Sqlldr Control File Defaultifempty

 Specifying Datafiles

-keyword, followed by the filename and optional file processing options string.
-You can specify multiple files by using multiple INFILE
+To specify a datafile that contains the data to be loaded, use the INFILE keyword, followed by the filename and optional file processing options string.
+You can specify multiple files by using multiple INFILE keywords.

 Note: You can also specify the datafile from the command line, using theDATA parameter described in Command-Line Parameters.
 A filename specified on the command line overrides the first INFILE clause in the control file. |